If you are a recruitment agency or a client of one, and you’re in dispute over fees, we’re the people to talk to.

 After the Initial Assessment some of our clients then choose to deal with the situation themselves, while many others ask us to help them with the next stage, which usually consists of writing to the other party in the dispute and arguing our client’s position as firmly as possible, aiming to solve the situation to our client’s advantage without the need to go to court.
 For this further work our advice, support and representation is available at an hourly rate of £300 + VAT per hour.

 This further work usually tends to take between 1 and 6 weeks to complete and is mostly dependent on the response times of the other party in your dispute.
-The work is carried out by our specialist Commercial Contract Solicitor, Gemma Lally, and our Director, Luke Menzies.
+The work is usually carried out by our specialist Commercial Contract Solicitor, Gemma Lally, and our Director, Luke Menzies.
+Other legal advisers may also be involved.

 Please note that if an actual court claim needs to be started or defended, we will refer you to a specialist civil litigator since this is not a service that we offer ourselves.
 However, we have a 100% success record in avoiding the need to bring or defend court proceedings, due to our pragmatic and commercially minded approach.